 Whoever you ask, you’ll get the same answer.
-The FA Cup is the greatest cup competition in world football.
+The Emirates FA Cup is the greatest cup competition in world football.
 The atmosphere.
 The giant-killings.
 The chance for players to immortalise their name – like Hereford’s Ronnie Radford.

 And speaking of the Bulls, Ladbrokes News were at Edgar Street on Saturday to watch prolific Hereford hitman John Mills, as part of Ladbrokes deal as the official betting partner of the FA.

 Having netted 40 times in the Midland League Premier Divison last season, we went to discover if he could be the next Jamie Vardy – and to have an exclusive chat with the former Didcot Town forward.

 One man who knows ‘Millsy’ well certainly thinks he has all the attributes to make the step up to professional football.
 Here’s what Hereford FC fan and stadium announcer Matt Healey had to say about the striker, who netted a hat-trick against Bridgewater Town the previous weekend.

 So, did he impress in Hereford’s first Emirates FA Cup game since the club’s reformation in 2015?
 And did the Bulls get the business done?

 Alvechurch were pipped to the Midland League Premier Division title by Hereford last season, and the visitors’ bid for revenge begins in blistering fashion.